What is PT/INR Self Testing?

 PT/INR levels are affected by your medications, your diet and other factors.
 Studies show that people who test more frequently are more likely to keep their levels in the proper range, reducing their risk of either stroke or bleeding.

 Now PT/INR Self Testing can be prescribed by your doctor so you can control doing the test yourself.

 Testing can be done in your own home, or when you travel.
 You'll test weekly instead of monthly, and you'll know the results right away.
-PT/INR Self Testing takes just a few minutes, and because the Philips service sends the test results to your doctor right away, he or she can make immediate changes to your medication if required.
+PT/INR Self Testing takes just a few minutes, and because Remote Cardiac Services sends the test results to your doctor right away, he or she can make immediate changes to your medication if required.

 See how PT/INR Self-Testing works »